khartinger/D1mini_Selfconstruction_Shields/VccImpuls_Shield/README.md

 * D6 ......... self locking pin (as long as D6 is 1, the power supply stays on)
 * D7 ......... green LED (Duo-LED)
 * D8 ......... red LED (Duo-LED)
-* D0-RST .. a connection D0 - RST allows the D1 mini to wake up afer deep sleep
+* D0-RST .. a connection D0 - RST allows the D1 mini to wake up after deep sleep
 * A0 ......... measuring of the input voltage

 Using a red-green duo-led, a yellow lightning is possible as well.